yoelmatveyev/Izhora/README.md

 As simple as it is, Subleq systems are known to be practical.
 There is even a full-fledged OS with a C-like compiler written for an emulated 64-bit Subleq computer, called Dawn OS.

 The RAM has a NUMA architecture.
-Cells located close to the CPU are accessed times faster than the furthest ones.
+Cells located close to the CPU are accessed several times faster than the furthest ones.

 **Izhora 1** has a 128x64 little-endian up-to-bottom display.
 Lower addresses are reflected on the top.